49handyman/EquihashNompPool/README.md

 Forked from Raven coin Updated to use Equihash

 This is a badly hacked version that no one should use without modifications and bug/security  checking.
+[Update 5-24-2021]

+added: coinbase pro reference btc prices,
+added: new charts for network hash & network difficulty
+WIP: to get coin switching working again, all the current modules for prices are defuct or not working.

 [Update 4-27-2021]
 I should change my fork to EquiHash Nomp Dashboard.
 Added about 10 more stats and live balances from exchange.
 So far using TradeOrgre, but im trying to keep it generic so it works with many exchanges api.